 - 1. That Continental Wealth Management ('CWM') is a company registered in Spain.
 Before it ceased to trade, CWM acted as adviser and provided financial advice to investors.
 CWM was authorised to trade in Spain and in France by Trafalgar International GmbH ('Trafalgar').
 Global Net Limited ('Global Net'), an unregulated company, is an associate company of Trafalgar and offers administrative services to entities outside the European Union. - 2.
 That MPM is not linked or affiliated in any manner to CWM, Trafalgar or Global Net. - 3.
 That MPM is not licensed to provide investment advice. - 4.
+MPM raised the plea that the complaint relates to conduct which occurred before the entry into force of Chapter 555 of the Laws of Malta on 18 April 2016.
+In this regard, MPM submitted that the Complaint was filed on the 10 July 2018 and argued that this was beyond the two-year time period allowed by Article 21(1)(b) of the said law.
+MPM further submitted that for these reasons, the Complaint cannot be entertained.

-That, without prejudice to MPM's defence that it is not responsible for the Complainant's claims, more than two years have lapsed since the conduct complained of took place and, therefore, pursuant to Article 21(1)(c) of Chapter 555 of the Laws of Malta, the complaint cannot be entertained. - 5.
-MPM stated, at the outset, that it was not the first Trustee and Retirement Scheme Administrator with respect to the investments of the Complainant.
-It was noted that an in specie transfer took place on 22 July 2014 following which MPM became the Trustee and the Retirement Scheme Administrator ('RSA').
+MPM also stated that without prejudice to its defence that it is not responsible for the Complainant's claims, more than two years have lapsed since the conduct complained of took place, and therefore, pursuant to Article 21(1)(c) of Chapter 555 of the Laws of Malta, the complaint cannot be entertained.